muratk3n/thirdwave/en/tweets/2020/week26e.md

 ---

-Haha Kissenger said of Flynn "he'll be gone within a year" when he took the job said he's the wrong type of person for it.
+Haha Kissenger said of Flynn "he'll be gone within a year" when he took the job.
+Said he's the wrong type of person for it.
 Whatever u might think of the man he knows gov work, and its characters.

 ---